-The current National Party-led government, formally a minority government, has generally been able to command a legislative majority having negotiated confidence and supply agreements with three smaller parties, the Maori Party (two seats), United Future (one seat) and the ACT Party (one seat).
+Throughout much of the period under review, New Zealand's center-right National Party led government as the largest party in a formally minority government.
+Generally able to command a legislative majority, the National Party negotiated confidence and supply agreements with three smaller parties, the Maori Party (two seats), United Future (one seat) and the ACT Party (one seat).
 In early December 2016, shortly after the end of the review period for the SGI 2017, Prime Minister and National Party leader John Key, who had served as head of government since 2008, announced that he would step down.
-Shortly thereafter, reviously Deputy Prime Minister Bill English(2008-2016), assumed office on 12 December 2016.
+He was succeeded by Bill English, who had previously served as Deputy Prime Minister and Finance Minister.
+In February 2017, English announced that there would be a general election on 23 September.
+Although the National Party won the highest proportion of votes, two of its three support parties failed to win parliamentary seats, leaving the New Zealand First Party leader, Winston Peters, holding the balance of power.
+Instead of endorsing the more favored National Party, Peters decided to form a coalition government with Labour, while the Green Party offered legislative support from the crossbenches.
+The new prime minister under this three-party arrangement is the 37year-old Labour leader, Jacinda Ardern, who is the youngest New Zealand prime minister in modern times.

 Throughout the review period, New Zealand performed well with regard to indicators of governance capacity, policy performance and quality of democracy.
-New Zealand's democratic system is based on a unicameral parliament, working rule of law, strong executive and effective government.
+New Zealand's democratic system is based on a unicameral parliament, working rule of law, a strong executive branch and effective government.
 The system is healthy and stable.
 Despite an ongoing debate about adopting a written constitution, the fundamental structure and operation of governance reflects a fundamental continuity.

-The country's commitment to economic freedom is reflected in its leading position in the World Bank's 2016 Doing Business report.
+The country's commitment to economic freedom is reflected in its leading position in the World Bank's 2018 Doing Business report.
 According to the report, New Zealand provides the world's best protection for investors.
-In addition, the country is one of the safest countries in the Asia-Pacific region and a "low-risk environment for business investment."
+In addition, it is one of the safest countries in the Asia-Pacific region and offers a "low-risk environment for business investment."
 Political reforms implemented over recent decades have created a policy framework that demonstrates impressive economic resilience.
 Openness to global trade and investment are firmly institutionalized.
 The government has entered into several free trade agreements.
-For example, a trade deal with South Korea was finalized in 2015, while New Zealand was also an initiator of the 12-member Trans-Pacific Partnership Agreement and is exploring the possibility of a free trade agreement with the European Union.
+For instance, in June 2017 New Zealand launched FTA negotiations with the Pacific Alliance (Chile, Colombia, Mexico and Peru), has been an initiator of the 11-member Trans-Pacific Partnership Agreement. and is exploring the possibility of a free trade agreement with the European Union.

-The economy rebounded quickly from the global recession.
-The negative effect of the severe earthquakes in Christchurch in 2010 and 2011 on economic growth has been limited, and the subsequent rebuilding programs have contributed significantly to economic growth on South Island.
-Though these effects are now fading.
+New Zealand's economy rebounded quickly from the global recession.
+The impact of several severe earthquakes on economic growth has been limited; indeed, the subsequent rebuilding programs have contributed significantly to economic growth in the South Island.
 On the other hand, the recent influx of immigrants and the repatriation of many New Zealanders from Australia is placing severe strain on the housing market, especially in Auckland.